 Reading boosts vocabulary, improves language and communication skills, and teaches ways to express thoughts, ideas, and beliefs.
 If your child is an avid reader, motivate them to pick reading as a hobby.
 You can guide on the kind of books they can read and let them explore the genres that interest them.

-Puzzles are mind-teasing activities suitable for children across ages.
+Puzzles are mind-teasing board games suitable for children across ages.
 Involving in puzzles promotes cognitive functions and improves mood.
 To build a hobby for puzzles, start early in childhood, and provide age-specific puzzles that are fun and challenging.
 Participate in the puzzle activities and encourage your child to create a puzzle from scratch.

 A riddle is a question or statement that requires effective utilization of cognitive skills, like deductive reasoning, to help find the answer.
 Based on the interest, involve your child in a writing riddle, numerical riddle, year riddle, or riddles of other types.
 Making up riddles as a hobby encourages brainstorming and hones critical thinking and logical reasoning skills.

-Sudoku is a mathematical game that enhances logical thinking.
+Sudoku is a mathematical game like chess that enhances logical thinking.
 Children above eight years of age can take it up as a hobby and quickly learn its rules or principles.
 Suggest your child to start solving beginner’s Sudoku and progress towards complex Sudoku formats with a 25X25 grid, gradually.

 29. Word unscramble

 Word Unscramble is a language game in which a child has to make words out of scrambled alphabets/letters.
 Its regular practice enhances vocabulary and spelling skills.
 Several worksheets, online resources, and games for this are available for your child to try.
 It is one of the most suitable hobbies for children above six years of age.